Entangling macroscopic light states by delocalized photon addition

+This approach has another interesting advantage compared to those of Refs.\cite{bruno13,lvovsky13,sychev18}.
+In our scheme, the two-mode entangled state is fully detected by the homodyne detector in its complete macroscopic form, and one can thus use the full quadrature measurements (comprising both the quadrature mean values and their fluctuations) in the two modes for extracting other important parameters of the state, e.g. some entanglement witness.

-In conclusion, we have demonstrated a new versatile method, based on the delocalized addition of a single photon, to generate arbitrarily tunable entanglement between states of arbitrarily large size.
+In conclusion, we have presented a new versatile method, based on the delocalized addition of a single photon, to entangle states of arbitrarily large size.
 The remarkable simplicity of our scheme will probably make it an invaluable tool for investigating the transition of quantum phenomena between the microscopic and macroscopic regimes.
-By analyzing the particular case of an odd superposition of photon addition operations onto identical coherent states, we have experimentally verified entanglement between modes populated with a mean photon number up to about 60.
-This kind of 'macro-macro' entanglement has been shown to be particularly robust against losses and is thus well suited for quantum communication tasks and storage in atomic quantum memories.
-Furthermore, the peculiar statistical property of discorrelation, experimentally verified here for the first time, might make these states useful for specific applications, such as distributed voting schemes~\cite{voting} or fair card dealing in ``mental poker'' games~\cite{cards,poker}.
+By analyzing the particular case of an odd superposition of photon addition operations onto identical coherent states, we have experimentally measured significant entanglement between two modes, each populated with a mean photon number up to about 60.
+In our realization, entanglement arises from the coherent addition of a single photon over different modes.
+Therefore, it amounts at most to a single ebit on top of a separable state made of two relatively large coherent states.
+The larger the amplitude of the input coherent states, the harder it becomes to observe the quantum correlations due to the single shared photon (as we directly see from the decaying curve of the experimental NPT as a function of the coherent state size in the bottom panel of Fig.\ref{fig:expnegat}).
+However, in the case of $\varphi=\pi$, each mode of the entangled state contains two well-distinct components, a classical Gaussian coherent state and a nonclassical and non-Gaussian displaced single photon.
+These two components, although sharing a similar mean photon number (respectively, $|\alpha|^2$ or $|\alpha|^2+1$), differ significantly (and in a way that is easily distinguishable with a simple photodiode without photon-level energy resolution) in the variance of their intensity distributions (respectively proportional to $|\alpha|^2$ or $3|\alpha|^2$).
+According to some criteria \cite{sekatski14,macrogisin,bruno13,lvovsky13}, this is a distinctive feature of a macroscopic quantum state.
+Other approaches argue that different indicators (for example, the ‘‘frequency’’ of the interference fringes in the phase-space representation of the states) should be used instead to define a quantum superposition as macroscopic \cite{lee11}.
+Since a definition of macroscopic quantumness and entanglement is a subtle and still quite debated issue \cite{revmacro,macrojeong}, here we only consider macroscopicity with regard to the size of the states in the two modes.
+This 'macro-macro' entanglement has been shown to be particularly robust against losses and is thus expected to be well suited for quantum communication tasks and storage in atomic quantum memories.